Book image cover

 Sure, hiring managers across all disciplines search endlessly to find and retain the best people.
 They have to equip, train, and support them every day.
 And figure out how to nurture each person according to their unique abilities.

-But, as you know, there are unique hiring challenges facing cybersecurity managers.
-Because cyber is a dynamic risk, our work is done in a continuously evolving problem space.
+in a continuously evolving problem space.
 So we need an endless training budget and time away from the daily grind to actually learn.
 And then do stuff.

 And, the pace of technological change seems to quicken every day.
 So even if cyber criminals were less innovative, and regulators less demanding, there’s still so much to learn all the time.